DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Essential oils are aromatic substances obtained from plant material through various methods including distillation and extraction.
+Essential oils are volatile aromatic substances obtained from plant material through various methods including distillation and extraction.
 Essential oils have been widely used for centuries in aromatherapy, balneotherapy, and perfumery (see perfumes and fragrances).
 During aromatherapy, essential oils are often applied directly to the skin or delivered by inhalational methods.
 Essential oils are also increasingly being used in household products and in aerosol diffusers [1,2].

 Commonly used essential oils include [1,3]:

 A number of essential oils are known to be allergenic.
 Essential oils that commonly cause allergic contact dermatitis include [1–3]:

 Allergic contact dermatitis to essential oils occurs more commonly in people with occupational exposure to essential oils [1,5,6]:

 Other groups who risk allergic contact dermatitis to essential oils include [1,6]:

 As a result of increasing use of essential oils in the home, there have been cases of airborne contact dermatitis caused by fragrance diffusers [7,8].